arrowhead-f/client-adapter-qt/README.md

 # client-adapter-qt

 ## Overview
 The _client-adapter-qt_ software package enables application developers and system integrators to create distributed IIoT solutions in compliance with the Arrowhead framework specification by delivering client-side implementation of the standard Arrowhead core services (version 4.1.3). _client-adapter-qt_ makes use of Qt/C++ technology.
-It is released both as a set of static software libraries for application developers and as executable configuration tool for system integrators.
+It is released both as a set of shared software libraries for application developers and as executable configuration tool for system integrators.

 Figure 1 illustrates how software developers and system integrators can use _client-adapter-qt_ software to integrate their applications with the Arrowhead framework.

 ![_client-adapter-qt_ users](doc/client-adapter-qt_users.png)
 *Figure 1 - Target users of _client-adapter-qt_*

-The low-level software libraries are extended with _REST_ and _DBus_ interfaces and packaged together with their dependencies in order to form docker images, thus enabling easy deployment without any coding efforts.
+The software artefacts are packaged together with their dependencies in order to form docker images, thus enabling easy deployment.
 This structure is depicted in Figure 2.

 ![_client-adapter-qt_ structure](doc/client-adapter-qt_structure.png)
 *Figure 2 - _client-adapter-qt_ structure*